itsvetkov1/Sentient-Inbox/docs/project_documentation.md

    - Emails are classified using `email_classifier.py`
    - Classification data is stored in `data/metrics/groq_metrics.json`

-3. Processing
+3. Initial Analysis
-   - Classified emails are processed by `email_processor.py`
+   - All emails are initially analyzed by `llama_analyzer.py` using the llama-3.3-70b-versatile model
-   - Processing logic includes:
-     - Content analysis
-     - Contextual understanding
-     - Priority determination
+   - The LlamaAnalyzer determines if the email needs a standard response, needs review, or should be ignored

+4. Deep Analysis for Meeting Emails
    - For emails classified as meetings:
-     - Deep analysis is performed using `deepseek_analyzer.py`
+     - Additional deep analysis is performed using `deepseek_analyzer.py`
-     - The analyzer determines if a standardized response is needed, if the email should be flagged for action, or if it should be ignored
+     - The DeepseekAnalyzer refines the decision, determining if a standardized response is needed, if the email should be flagged for action, or if it should be ignored

+5. Processing
+   - Based on the analysis results, `email_processor.py` handles the emails:
+     - Emails needing standard responses are processed for response generation
+     - Emails flagged for action are marked for review
+     - Emails to be ignored are marked as read

-4. Response Generation
+6. Response Generation
    - For emails requiring a standard response, responses are generated using `email_writer.py`
    - Responses are stored in `data/email_responses.json`

-5. Email Handling
+7. Email Handling
-   - Emails flagged for action are marked for review
-   - Emails to be ignored are marked as read
+   - Processed emails are marked as read or unread based on their status
-   - Emails requiring a response are processed further
+   - Emails requiring further action are kept unread for manual review

-6. Sending
+8. Sending
    - Generated responses are sent through `gmail.py`
    - Send history is logged in `meeting_mails.json`